CoffeaTeam/coffea/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[bug] A bug was found in coffea.XYZ"
+title: "A bug was found in coffea.XYZ"
-labels: ''
+labels: 'bug'
 assignees: ''

 ---